noraeisner/PHT_exoplanet_candidates/README.md

 # PHT Exoplanet Candidates

 Data and notebook for generating plots to examine the population of PHT planet candidates.
+The below plots were made using the list of TOIs as downloaded from ExoFOP on the 13th October 2021 (file: TOI_list.txt).
+This list can be updated at https://exofop.ipac.caltech.edu/tess/view_toi.php.
+The PHT planet candidates and their properties are listed in PHT_candidates_info.csv.
+More information on how the planet parameters were derived can be found in [Eisner et al. 2021](https://arxiv.org/abs/2011.13944).

 ![fig1](./figures/PHT_candidate_period_radius_plot.png)